Carseldine

 Population growth drivers in Carseldine are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of February 2026, the population of the suburb of Carseldine is estimated at around 10,635.
-This reflects an increase since the 2021 Census, which reported a population of 10,093 people.
-The change is inferred from AreaSearch's estimate of the resident population at 10,559 following examination of the latest ERP data release by the ABS in June 2024 and an additional 308 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,206 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 52.0% of overall population gains during recent periods in Carseldine.
+As of May 2026, the estimated population of Carseldine is around 10,714 people.
+This represents an increase of 621 individuals since the 2021 Census, which reported a population of 10,093 people.
+The growth is inferred from AreaSearch's validation of resident population data using the latest ERP release by the ABS (June 2025) and additional validated new addresses since the Census date.
+This results in a population density ratio of 2,222 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Carseldine's growth rate of 6.2% since the census is within 3.0 percentage points of its SA4 region (9.2%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 52.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied where necessary.
-Considering projected demographic shifts, Carseldine is expected to grow by 561 persons to 2041, reflecting an increase of 4.9% in total over the 17 years.
+For projections, AreaSearch adopts ABS/Geoscience Australia figures released in 2024 with a base year of 2022 for each SA2 area.
+Post-2032 and for areas not covered by this data, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future population trends indicate lower quartile growth for Australian statistical areas, with Carseldine expected to grow by 429 persons to 2041, reflecting a total increase of 4.0% over the 16 years.

 Frequently Asked Questions - Population